What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 There are general rules to determine how safe a mushroom is for health.

-If there is any doubt about the suitability for eating the find, then it is better to leave it when the mushroom:
+If there is any doubt about the suitability of a find for consumption, then it is better to leave it when the mushroom:

 • has an unusual or bright color;

-• a sharp and unpleasant odor emanates from it;
+• it emits a sharp and unpleasant odor;

 • there are no pests on the surface;

-• there is no tubular layer under the hat.
+• there is no tubular layer under the cap.

-The variety of species does not allow us to derive an axiom of how to determine by appearance whether a mushroom is dangerous or not.
-They successfully disguise themselves as each other and almost do not differ.
-Therefore, the main rule of all mushroom pickers says: "If you're not sure - don't take it."
+The variety of species does not allow us to derive an axiom on how to determine by appearance whether a mushroom is dangerous or not.
+They successfully disguise themselves as each other and are almost indistinguishable.
+Therefore, the main rule of all mushroom pickers is: “If you’re not sure, don’t take it.”

 The main rule of all mushroom pickers is: If you’re not sure, don’t take it.

-Poisonous mushrooms of small size usually appear first from the ground.
-They are thin, fragile and unremarkable; grow literally everywhere: in forests, parks and lawns along with the first grass.
+Small poisonous mushrooms are usually the first to emerge from the ground.
+They are thin, fragile and unremarkable; They grow literally everywhere: in forests, parks and on lawns along with the first grass.

-The very first edible morels will appear a little later, from about mid-April in the middle lane.
+The very first edible morels will appear a little later, from about mid-April in the middle zone.

 The importance of edible mushrooms in human nutrition

 Mushrooms are widely used in cooking.
 Their taste and smell are determined by extractive and aromatic substances.
 The product is used mainly after heat treatment: as an addition to vegetable and meat dishes, salads and snacks.
-Dried caps and legs are added to soups to give them a characteristic flavor and aroma.
-Another common cooking method is canning, in which spicy spices and plants are added.
+Dried caps and legs are added to soups to give them a characteristic taste and aroma.
+Another common method of preparation is canning, in which spicy spices and plants are added.

-What is the most important thing for a mushroom picker who goes to the forest for a "quiet hunt"?
-No, not a basket at all (although it will also be needed), but knowledge, especially regarding which mushrooms are poisonous and which can be safely put in a basket.
-Without them, a trip for a forest delicacy can smoothly turn into an urgent trip to the hospital.
-In some cases, it will turn into the last walk in life.
-To avoid disastrous consequences, we bring to your attention a brief information about dangerous mushrooms, which cannot be cut in any case.
-Take a closer look at the photos and remember forever how they look.
-So let's start.
+What is the most important thing for a mushroom picker who goes into the forest on a “silent hunt”?
+No, not a basket at all (although you will also need that), but knowledge, especially regarding which mushrooms are poisonous and which ones can be safely put in the basket.
+Without them, an outing for a forest delicacy can smoothly turn into an urgent trip to the hospital.
+In some cases it will turn into the last walk of your life.
+To avoid disastrous consequences, we bring to your attention brief information about dangerous mushrooms that should never be cut off.
+Take a closer look at the photos and forever remember how they look.
+So let's begin.

-Among the poisonous mushrooms, the pale grebe occupies the first place in terms of toxicity and the frequency of fatal poisoning.
-Its poison is resistant to heat treatment, moreover, it has belated symptoms.
-After tasting mushrooms, the first day you can feel like a completely healthy person, but this effect is deceptive.
-While precious time is running out to save lives, toxins are already doing their dirty work, destroying the liver and kidneys.
-From the second day, the symptoms of poisoning are manifested by headache and muscle pain, vomiting, but time has passed.
+Among poisonous mushrooms, the first place in toxicity and frequency of fatal poisoning is occupied by toadstool.
+Its venom is stable before heat treatment, and also has delayed symptoms.
+After tasting mushrooms, you can feel like a completely healthy person for the first day, but this effect is deceptive.
+While precious time is running out to save a life, toxins are already doing their dirty work, destroying the liver and kidneys.
+From the second day, symptoms of poisoning manifest themselves as headache and muscle pain, vomiting, but time is lost.
 In most cases, death occurs.

 In a toadstool, when broken, the white flesh does not darken and retains its color.